IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 ![drawing](/img/apm_8.7/hpu_model_sc_setup_8.png)

 9\.
-After activing all the scores, click the `Recalculate scores` to start the analysis.
+After activating all the scores, click the `Recalculate scores` to start the analysis.

 ## Watson Studio Notebooks and Jobs
+<a name="modify_debug"></a>

-In Health and Predict -Utilities, the calculation happens in Watson Studio jobs.
+In Health and Predict - Utilities, the calculation happens in Watson Studio jobs.
 Each asset type has a configure file, notebook, and job deployed on Watson Studio project.
 When user clicks `Recalculate scores` on UI, it triggers the job to run, do the calculation, and save results to the Database.

-### ST Model Configuration
+### Substation Transformer Model Configuration

-For ST(Substation Transformer), configuration file is IBM-Transformers-Tap-Changers-DGA-4.0.0.cfg.
+For ST (Substation Transformer), configuration file is IBM-Transformers-Tap-Changers-DGA-4.0.0.cfg.
 ![drawing](/img/apm_8.7/hpu_model_ws_cfg.png)

 In the configuration file, under `Common` section `defaultsetup.components` has all the scores group, contributors listed, and functions and paramteres for each item.
 In `defaultsetup.dependencies` describes the dependency.
 E.g Health depends on `Transformer health index` and `Tap changer health index`, `Transformer health index` group calculated base on several contributors, function details can be found in `[ext_function_name]` in the file.
 E.g For `Health` ext_function_name is configured as `[Health Weighted]`, the implementation is `common_calculate_weighted` which is pre-defined in healthlib.